Gibb River Road in Subaru Forester

 What exactly is a trailer-van?

+The word light is a red flag for me.
 I wouldn't recommend to take a light van on the Gibb River Road.
 It'll just fall apart on you.
 Even dedicated off-road vans, even the camper trailers can have trouble with our roads.
 The suspension is a weak point on many of them, but there are lots of other things that just rattle apart as well, depending on the workmanship.
-You need something that can take a beating.
+You need something heavy duty that can take a beating.

-Without the van I don't think you would be all that restricted.
+Without the van I don't think you would be all that restricted, at least not later in the year.
 But it always depends on the time of the year, on what you want to do and on the driver.

 I just returned from a couple of weeks in the NT, and also called into Kakadu while there.
 The track to Jim Jim Falls for example is borderline, and the manager of the campground told me that people get stuck there 3 or 4 times a week in their little X-Trails and Rav4s and similar vehicles (sandy stretches with deep ruts).
 And that's only the ones he hears about, the tip of the iceberg :-).
 Most of them would just get pulled out by the next car.
 But many also get through just fine.

 On the other hand I saw an X-Trail go through a 700mm deep crossing in Litchfield on the southern access track.
-Madness without a snorkle...
-Drank a lot of water but they made it.
+Madness without a snorkle, total madness.
+I'd say they had no idea what they were doing.
+But they made it.

-Anyway, if you have that choice, an offroad camper trailer is less limiting than any kind of van.
+Anyway, if you have that choice, a tough offroad camper trailer is less limiting than any kind of van.

 Click here to add your own comments